 Other facts to keep in mind include the following:

 - A valuable education in this field will usually cover a wide variety of relevant subjects such as real estate law, economics, finance, marketing, market analysis, customer service, and ethical issues.
-Ashford University is just one example of a school that offers a comprehensive real estate program, and it's even online.

-- In 2015, the average annual pay for real estate agents in the U.S. was $58,410, with the top earners making more than $110,560.
-For real estate brokers, the average was $80,210, and the highest earners made over $166,940.**
+- In 2017, a year of real estate agent pay totaled $59,630, on average, in the U.S., with the top earners making more than $109,490.
+For real estate brokers, the average was $75,910, and the highest earners made over $151,660.2

 - The term REALTOR® is a registered trademark of the National Association of REALTORS® (NAR).
 So it is not interchangeable with the term real estate agent.
 The main difference is that REALTORS® are licensed agents or brokers who are members of the NAR and subscribe to that organization's strict code of ethics.

-- In the U.S., about two million people hold an active real estate license, but only about half of them (just over one million in 2014) are members of the NAR.* So it takes an extra step to go from licensed real estate agent to REALTOR®.
+- In the U.S., about two million people hold an active real estate license, but only about half of them (just over one million in 2014) are members of the NAR.1 So it takes an extra step to go from licensed real estate agent to REALTOR®.
 School, however, is certainly a good way to begin the process.

 2. Real Estate Appraiser or Assessor